 What is a Water Chestnut?

-Growing water chestnuts look like other water rushes with 4-6 tube-like stems that poke 3-4 feet above the surface of the water.
-They are cultivated for their 1- to 2-inch rhizomes, which have crisp white flesh and prized for its sweet nutty flavor.
+Growing water chestnuts look like other water rushes with four to six tube-like stems that poke 3 to 4 feet (1 m.) above the surface of the water.
+They are cultivated for their 1 to 2 inch (2.5-5 cm.) rhizomes, which have crisp white flesh and prized for its sweet, nutty flavor.
 The tubers look somewhat like gladiola bulbs and are dirty brown in color on the outside.

 They are extremely valued ingredients in many Asian cuisines as well as culturally.
 They can be found not only in stir fries, where the crunchy texture is maintained due to the hemicellulos found in the tubers, but also in sweet drinks or syrups.
 Water chestnuts are also used for medicinal purposes in Asian culture.